- Safety helmets can be borrowed free of charge at the following locations. You do not need to reserve the helmet in advance.

 Note: Falling rocks and landslides occur frequently in this area after earthquakes or heavy rains.
 Please call for the latest road and trail conditions and take necessary safety measures.

 - The length of the entire Taroko Gorge (from the Visitor Center to Tianxiang) spans about 19 km.
-As Provincial Highway 8 (the Central Cross-Island Highway) runs alongside the entirety of the Gorge, you can access all scenic spots and trailheads by means of private transport (i.e. car, motorcycle) or bus.
+As Provincial Highway 8 (the Central Cross-Island Highway) runs alongside the entirety of the Gorge, you can access all scenic spots and trailheads by means of private transport (i.e. car, motorcycle) or bus or taxi.
 As the highway spans between 1 and 2 lanes, we recommend taking public/private transport or hiring a chauffeur instead of walking alongside the highway due to the high volume of vehicles on the route during the day.
 The risk of rockfall along the highway presents additional safety concerns.

 If you do insist on choosing to walk along the Provincial Highway 8, please first take a bus from Hualien or Taroko National Park Visitor's Center to Tianxiang, and then descend back along the same route towards the Visitor's Center.
 The trip by foot takes around 4.5 to 6 hours along the highway, and descends from 480 m to 60 m in elevation.
 Please be careful of vehicles along the highway.